SouthGreenPlatform/training_reproducible_research/docs/pages/containers/containers-7-singularity.md

 you are working on a Linux system, as local builds for MacOS and Windows are currently not supported.
-This means that you might favour using Docker instead of Singularity, but what happens when you need to use a HPC cluster such as Uppmax?
+This means that you might favour using Docker instead of Singularity, but what happens when you need to use a HPC cluster such as HPC?
 Docker won't work there, as it requires root privileges, so Singularity is the only solution.
 You can only run Singularity images there, however, not *build* them...

-So, how do you get a Singularity image for use on Uppmax if you can't build it either locally or on Uppmax?
+So, how do you get a Singularity image for use on HPC if you can't build it either locally or on HPC?
 While it's possible to do remote builds (via the `--remote` flag), in our experience this functionality is not stable and for a lot of cases it won't help.
 Since most researchers will want to work in private Git repositories they can't supply their Conda `environment.yml` file to remote